GTA-UFRJ/lasa/README.md

 4. Push to the branch (`git push origin feature/NewFeature`).
 5. Open a Pull Request.

 ## License

-This project is distributed under the MIT License.
-See the `LICENSE` file for more details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](LICENSE) file for details.
+This means you are free to share and adapt the material as long as you follow the license terms, which include giving appropriate credit, providing a link to the license, and indicating if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+You may not use the material for commercial purposes.

+For more information on this license, visit [https://creativecommons.org/licenses/by-nc/4.0/](https://creativecommons.org/licenses/by-nc/4.0/).

 ## Acknowledgments